rpsft/etlbox/README.md

 *DbMerge*: Allows you to insert, update or delete data in your target table depending on your incoming data.
 No more need to write your own "upsert" statement - the `DbMerge` is supported by all ETLBox databases.
 The output of the DbMerge is the changes to your target table (insertions, updates and deletions.)

+*XmlSchemaValidation*: Validates a given string that contains xml with a defined Xml schema definition.
+Not valid xml is redirected to the error output.

 #### Designed for big data